 A report in German tabloid Bild am Sonntag claimed that Gen Alexander had told the president about the bugging himself.

-An NSA source told the paper that Obama had not stopped the operation, and had wanted to know all about Mrs Merkel as "he did not trust her".'Not true'
+An NSA source told the paper that Obama had not stopped the operation, and had wanted to know all about Mrs Merkel as "he did not trust her".

 However a statement from the National Security Agency on Sunday denied the reports in Bild.